-In accordance with the Chartered Institute of Internal Audit's (CIIA) recommendations on "Effective Internal Audit in the Financial Services sector" the internal auditors present an annual report to the committee, setting out their conclusion on the effectiveness of the control environment and the independence and adequacy of resourcing of internal audit during the period covered by the annual audit plan.
-This report informs the committee's review of the effectiveness of the internal audit process and audit quality.
+In accordance with the Chartered Institute of Internal Audit's (CIIA) recommendations on "Effective Internal Audit in the Financial Services sector" the internal auditors present an annual report to the committee, setting out their conclusion on the effectiveness of the control environment.
+This report, along with those from management and other evidence, is used to inform the committee's assessment of the effectiveness of the control environment.